Main challenges of insect farming

-This page lists the main challenges we have identified concerning the economic viability and environmental impact of insects for food and feed.
+This page lists the primary challenges we have identified regarding the economic viability and environmental impact of insects as a food and feed source.

 Economic challenges

-A series of interviews with insect farming experts indicates that "at present, the insect industry is failing to deliver real economic, environmental or social value", and that obstacles such as consumer acceptance need to be overcome before a positive impact can be made.High production costs
+A series of interviews with insect rearing experts indicate that “currently the insect industry is not able to offer many economic, environmental or social values” and that barriers such as food acceptance need to be overcome before creating any positive impact.High production costs

-Insect meal is two to ten times more expensive than conventional feeds for farm animals, such as fish meal or soybean meal, which is a major barrier to its adoption.According to the most in-depth study on production costs, "insects are unlikely to become part of large-scale animal feed in the near future" (Leipertz et al. 2024)
+Insect meal costs two to ten times more than conventional livestock feed, such as fishmeal or soybean meal, creating a major barrier to adoption.According to the most extensive study on their costs of production, “insects will likely not be part of mass farm animal feed in the near future” (Leipertz et al. 2024)

 Economic fragility

-Several major companies have recently encountered financial difficulties, highlighting the economic fragility of the model and increasing investor scepticism.The sector has attracted some $2 billion in investment worldwide, but numerous failures testify to the market's volatility.
+Several major companies have recently encountered financial difficulties, highlighting the economic fragility of the model and increasing investor scepticism.The sector has attracted around $2 billion in investment globally, yet many high-profile failures demonstrate the market's volatility.

-Many insect farming companies are on the brink of bankruptcy, including Agronutris in France ($100 million investment), the Scandinavian leader Enorm biofactory ($55 million) and the largest cricket farm, Aspire Food Group in Canada ($42 million).
+Many insect farming companies are close to bankruptcy, including Agronutris in France ($100 million investment), Scandinavian leader Enorm Biofactory ($55 million) and the largest cricket farm, Aspire Food Group in Canada ($42 million).

 Risk of offshoring